have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 +++
 title = "About Me"
 date = "2022-05-07"
-menu = "main"
-weight = -130

 +++

 Hi, I'm Broderic.
-I was born in the 20th century and currently live in the Mid-West.
+Born in the 20th centurary; participating in the 21st.
 As of right now I attend the University of Cincinnati and am pursuing a degree in IT with a focus on cybersecurity.
 I created this site for a couple reasons.
 The first being for me to have somewhere to write about and publish whatever I find interesting.
 The second being I want to also to document any projects I'm working on.
 Documentation is a huge part of IT and I don't think it hurts to practice that skill every now and then.

 ## Previous IT Experience: